-Anne Arundel and Howard Counties are supplied with water from Baltimore City which flows through the Baltimore County distribution system.
-Although present consumption in these two (2) counties is relatively small (22.6 MGD for Howard and 4 MGD for Anne Arundel), both counties must rely heavily on the Baltimore System for future water supply.
+Howard County is supplied with water from Baltimore City which flows through the Baltimore County distribution system.
+Although present consumption in Howard County is relatively small at 25.1 MGD, they rely heavily on the Baltimore System for future water supply.
 Howard County recognized this fact in 1957 when it entered into an agreement with the City and Baltimore County for the joint financing of distribution facilities to supply them with 5 MGD from the Western Third Zone of service.
 The City and Baltimore, Howard and Anne Arundel counties also signed an agreement in 1969 for construction of pipelines in the western part of the Second Zone.
+Presently, Anne Arundel County does not accept water from the Baltimore System.